1-Bowl Microwave French Toast

 Notes

 Make sure that the bread fully soaks up the egg mixture.
 If there is leftover egg mixture at the bottom, it will just turn into cooked egg.
-Add more bread if there is extra mixture!
+Add more bread if there’s extra mixture!
 I love to sprinkle a bit of cinnamon over the top before I cook it, so feel free to change things up however you feel it would be yummy!

 Want to save this recipe?